 Bond and/or insurance requirements where appropriate.

 Any special requirements unique to the project or purchase.

+Any requirements required by the funding source.

 Delivery or completion date.

-For construction projects, language that sets a requirement for a bid guarantee in the amount of 5% of the bid price from all bidders, as well as performance and payment bonds in the amount of 100% of the contract price from the contractor awarded the bid.
-If federally grant funded, the bidders must also include costs for Davis Bacon compliance if that is a requirement of the federal agency providing the funding.

-For construction projects over $2,000, a statement that contractors will be provided with a copy of the most current wage determination (from the DOL website) and must comply with the Davis Bacon Act and/or the Vermont State Construction Prevailing Wage Rate Schedule 2022

 Language that reserves for Maple Broadband the right at its sole discretion to reject any and all bids, wholly or in part, to waive any informalities or any irregularities therein, to accept any bid even though it may not be the lowest bid, to call for rebids, to negotiate with any bidder, and to make an award which in its sole and absolute judgment will best serve the District’s interest.
 Maple Broadband reserves the right to investigate the financial condition of any bidder to determine its ability to assure service throughout the term of the contract.

 Bid opening date and location, setting the date and time to accommodate the next appropriate Executive Committee or Governing Board meeting.

-BID SUBMISSION All bids must be mailed to Maple Broadband and not opened until a duly warned Executive Committee or Governing Board meeting.
-Any bids received after the time and date specified shall not be considered and shall be returned to the bidder unopened.
+BID SUBMISSION All bids must be emailed to Maple Broadband and not opened until a duly warned Executive Committee or Governing Board meeting.
+Any bids received after the time and date specified shall be considered at Maple Broadband’s discretion.

 Bidders shall bid to specifications and any exceptions must be noted by the bidder.
 A bidder submitting a bid thereby certifies that the bid is made in good faith without fraud, collusion, or connection of any kind with any other bidder for the same work, and that the bidder is competing solely on his/her behalf without connection with or obligation to any undisclosed person or firm.